 If you live in Philadelphia, you can drop off oversized trash, yard waste, recycling, and other items at six sanitation convenience centers around the city.

 Where and when

-Sanitation convenience centers are open Monday through Saturday, from 8 a.m. to 6 p.m.
+All six sanitation convenience centers are open Monday through Saturday, from 8 a.m. to 6 p.m.
 The centers are closed on City holidays.